wisdomfusion/latex-templates/README.md

-# latex-templates
+# My Ready-to-edit LaTeX Templates
 My ready-to-edit LaTeX templates, for books, articles, and notes, using XeLaTeX, specified both for Chinese and English documents.

-## for books
+## Templates for Books

 ### [progbookcn](./progbookcn)

 Yet Another LaTeX Template for Programming or Technical Books

+**Features**

-- specified for programming or technical books, could be used to write English or Chinese books, for English books simply comment out CJK fonts families in  the cls file.
+- Specified for programming or technical books, could be used to write English or Chinese books, for English books simply comment out CJK fonts families in  the cls file.
-- the template using Minion Pro, Myriad Pro and Courier Std as English font families, and using FZ series for Chinese, all of those fonts are included in this repo **for testing and study only**.
+- The template using `Minion Pro`, `Myriad Pro` and `Courier Std` as English font families, and using FZ series for Chinese.
-- customize the styles of titlepage, partpage, chapter/section, hdr, etc.
+- Customizing the styles of titlepage, partpage, chapter/section/subsection, hdr, etc.
-- define new listings language style `language=JavaScript`.
+- Defining styles for languages not predefined in `listings`: JavaScript/ES6, TypeScript, golang.
-- create new framed boxes environments using `tcolorbox`: titledbox, information, keypoint, exclamation, question.
+- Creating new framed boxes environments using `tcolorbox`: titledbox, information, keypoint, exclamation, question.

 **Testing platforms**
 - OS platform: